jarun/nnn/plugins/README.md

 The number indicates the context to change the active directory of (0 is used to indicate the current context).

 For convenience, we provided a helper script named `.nnn-plugin-helper` and a function named `nnn_cd` to ease this process. `nnn_cd` receives the path to change to as the first argument, and the context as an optional second argument.
 If a context is not provided, it is asked for explicitly.
+To skip this and choose the current context, set the `CUR_CTX` variable in `.nnn-plugin-helper` to `1`.
 Usage examples can be found in the Examples section below.

 #### Examples